WISE OWL EXERCISES

-The easiest way to do this would be using a bookmark, saving the visibility of a textbox, shape and image:
+To get the slicer popup to work, use a bookmark to save the visibility of a textbox, shape and image:

-Setting up the hidden side is a bit trickier (and is impossible without using the Selection Pane, which can be turned on via the View tab):
+Setting up the bookmark to hide the pop-up is a bit trickier (and is impossible without using the Selection Pane, which can be turned on via the View tab):

 You can use the Selection Pane to turn the visibility of visuals on or off: just click the eye symbol next to each.
 You can rename a visual by changing its title.

-This isn't limited to text boxes.
-It is possible to have buttons switching chart types, playing music, visiting hyperlinks and loads more!
+Note that this technique isn't limited to text boxes (you could have buttons switching chart types, playing music, visiting hyperlinks and loads more!).

-Optionally save this as Pop up and say hi and close it down.
+Optionally save this report as Pop up and say hi and close it down.